-Very firm menstrual cups are easier to insert than the softer ones because they just “pop” into place really easily.
+Very firm cups are easier to insert than the softer ones because they just “pop” into place really easily.
 Most people find that the classic Yuuki just seals itself to their vaginal canal walls with minimal fuss or hassle.

 The disadvantage to such a firm menstrual cup is that it can sometimes feel uncomfortable because it presses so strongly against the vaginal canal walls.
 This can sometimes even cause what feels like menstrual cramps.

 However, there are two firmness options for the Yuuki cup, so if you’re looking for a softer menstrual cup, you may want to consider their other choice.

 Compare Firm Menstrual Cups

 There are plenty of other choices for firmer menstrual cups besides the Yuuki.
 You can check out a few of them here in our handy comparison chart: